Arohn Kee: Exposure and manhunt

-Shortly after the New York City Police Department (NYPD) launched a wanted poster campaign for informaiton, an anonymous caller told officers that a man known as "Ace", who lived in the same apartment building as Washington, was a person of interest.
+Shortly after the New York City Police Department (NYPD) launched a wanted poster campaign for information, an anonymous caller told officers that a man known as "Ace", who lived in the same apartment building as Washington, was a person of interest.
 "Ace" was identified as Kee from the matching apartment floor and description.
 Additionally, a baseball cap and hoodie left behind during the September 1998 rape had laundry tags to a dry cleaner frequented by Kee's mother.
-However, the evidence was not yet sufficient enough to request a DNA sample of Kee, but police put him under surveillance, leading to his arrest for theft when he was caught stealing a hard disk drive from a computer store.
+However, the evidence was not yet sufficient to request a DNA sample of Kee, but police put him under surveillance, leading to his arrest for theft when he was caught stealing a hard disk drive from a computer store.
 Kee refused to submit a DNA or fingerprint, claiming it was against his religion as a Jehovah's Witness, but a sample was retrieved from trash he left behind at the jail.

 In January 1999, the NYPD conducted DNA testing on the biological evidence found on Rasheeda Washington's body.
 The DNA was linked to two Manhattan rape victims in 1995 and 1996 and led to the identity of the offender, Arohn Kee, who was now 25.
 The NYPD put up a reward of for any information leading to his arrest.

 Before he could be arrested, Kee fled New York City for Florida, abducting 16-year-old Angelique Stallings, whom he had groomed during homework tutoring, to come with him, sparking a manhunt across the east coast of the United States.
 In the weeks after, Kee and Stallings rented many hotels, frequently moving from place to place around Miami.
 Miami Police stormed his hotel room on the evening of February 19, 1999.
 They rescued Stalling and flew her back to New York.
 Kee was soon flown back to New York, where he was charged with the murder of Rasheeda Washington, the kidnapping and false imprisonment of Stalling, and the two rapes from 1995 and 1996.
 Further testing of his DNA brought to light his involvement in the then unsolved murders of Paola Illera and Johalis Castro, as well as another rape from 1992.